Ananyakumarisingh/Alpine/README.md

 ### Pages & Features 👇

 - `Home Page`: Nav Bar, Mainpage, Advertisement carosel, Footer Section.
-- `Sign-Up`: User details are stored in MongoDB, also checks if the user already exist or not.
+- `Sign-Up`: User details are stored in MongoDB Atlas.
-- `Sign-In`: User authentication to check whether the user's phone number and password match with details existing in the database.
+- `Sign-In`: User authentication to check whether the user's email and password match with details existing in the database.
 - `Products Page`: Product and .
-- `Time Tracker`: Users can track their activities.
+- `User's Profile page`: Contains all the details of user only if the user has signed in.
 - `Dashboard`: Users can check their weekly and Monthly activities in a graphical manner.
 - `Reports`: This Page is used to show Graphical Representation of Data.